-Oncobiologics is a pure-play complex biosimilar company focused on technically challenging and commercially attractive monoclonal antibodies (mAbs), in the therapeutic areas of immunology and oncology.
-Our strategy is to cost-effectively develop technically challenging biosimilars on an accelerated timeline, which we believe is fundamental to our success and positions us to be a leading biosimilar company.
+Oncobiologics is a clinical stage biopharmaceutical company focused on identifying, developing, manufacturing and commercializing complex biosimilar therapeutics.
+Our current focus is on technically challenging and commercially attractive monoclonal antibodies (mAbs), in the disease areas of immunology and oncology.
+Our strategy is to cost-effectively develop these biosimilars on an accelerated timeline, which is fundamental to our success and we believe positions us to be a leading biosimilar company.

 Employing our expertise in product development to further expand our pipeline.We use a comprehensive approach to identify both near-term and future biosimilar targets that will further enhance and sustain our growth.
 In particular, we periodically evaluate approved complex biologics using a multi-faceted selection criteriato identify reference products that have a potential for significant commercial opportunity.

 Cost effectively developing and manufacturing mAb biosimilars in an accelerated timeframe.
 Our internal capabilities allow us to employ a seamless transition between development and manufacturing, significantly reducing the time and cost of biosimilar development.
 We utilize single-use technology that reduces costs of manufactured goods as compared to traditional manufacturing methods.
 These integrative features of our in-house capabilities permit us to initiate current good manufacturing practice (cGMP) manufacturing within six weeks of completion of process development as compared to traditional technology transfers that can take six months or more.
 We believe these cost reductions will enable significant pricing flexibility, and will be fundamental to establishing long-term leadership in the biosimilar industry.